 Still some places you'll need some Cash / Changes.
 Most frequent ones are street food vendors.
-7/11 also don't accept card for smaller payments (Family Mart does on the other hand).
+7/11 also don't accept card for smaller payments.
 There are some other places like open markets, local groceries, shopping center parking lots.
 For these places, I need to carry some cash, ideally less than ฿500.

 Still I won't carry a Debit Card.
 If I need to take out some money from the ATM, I use the mobile app from the Bank.
 It works smoothly!

 I also try to spend the coins as much as possible.
 For the ฿1 ones I use them at the water dispenser or any other automated coin collecting machine!